-- 48. Access opening.
+53. Access opening.
 Crawl space openings through a floor shall be a minimum of 18 inches by 24 inches.
 Openings through a perimeter wall shall be not less than 16 inches by 24 inches.
 When any portion of the through-wall access is below grade, an areaway not less than 16 inches by 24 inches shall be provided and the bottom of the areaway shall be below the threshold of the access opening.
 Through wall access opening shall not be located under a door to the residence.
 Pipes, ducts and other construction must not obstruct accessibility to and within the crawl space.
 See Section M1305.1.4 for mechanical equipment access.
-Section R408.4 - 49.
-Flood Resistance: Buildings located in located in flood hazard areas as determined by the Flood Plain Administrator shall be provided with flood openings in accordance with Section R322.2.2, and the finished ground level of the underfloor space shall be equal to or higher than the outside finished ground level on at least one side (except for underfloor spaces which meet the requirements of FEMA Technical Bulletin 11-1).
-Section R408.7 - 50.
-Under-floor space ventilation.
+Section R408.4

+- 54. Under-floor space ventilation.
 The under-floor space between the bottom of the floor joists and the earth under any building (except space occupied by a basement) shall have ventilation openings through foundation walls or exterior walls.
 The minimum net area of ventilation openings shall not be less than 1 square foot for each 150 square feet of under-floor space area, and may not be reduced due to radon mitigation requirements.
 Ventilating openings shall be placed so as to provide cross ventilation of the space with one such opening located within 3 feet of each corner of the building.

-- 1. Ventilation openings may be omitted on one side of a building. - 2.
-Ventilation openings may be omitted when continuously operated mechanical ventilation is installed, with a capacity to exhaust 1.0 cfm for each 50 square feet of crawl space floor area, and with the ground surface covered with an approved ground cover material. - 3.
-Ventilation openings in townhouses shall be permitted to be omitted on two sides when adjoining adjacent dwellings.

 Ventilation openings shall be covered with corrosion resistant wire mesh or equivalent with the least dimension being 1/8-inch thick.
 Unvented crawlspaces are not allowed in new construction within Clackamas County where radon mitigating construction is required.
-Sections R408.1, R408.2, and R408.3

-- 51. Drainage.
+Ground surfaces shall be covered by a Class I vapor retarder lapped at joints, and extending up perimeter walls, a minimum of 12 inches.
+Sections R408.1, R408.2, and R408.3 - Exceptions: - 1.
+Ventilation openings may be omitted on one side of a building. - 2.
+Ventilation openings may be omitted when continuously operated mechanical ventilation is installed, with a capacity to exhaust 1.0 cfm for each 50 square feet of crawl space floor area. - 3.
+Ventilation openings in townhouses shall be permitted to be omitted on two sides when adjoining adjacent dwellings. - 55.
+Drainage.
 Provide water drainage from the crawl space by means of crawl space and foundation drains sloped for gravity drainage and extending to a storm sewer, street gutter, road ditch or other drainage way or raise the finish grade in the crawl space to the level of finish grade outside.
-Section R408.6 - 52.
+Section R408.6 - 56.
 Removal of debris.
 The under-floor grade shall be cleaned of all vegetation and organic material.
 All wood forms used for placing concrete shall be removed before a building is occupied or used for any purpose.
 All construction materials shall be removed before a building is occupied or used for any purpose.
 Section R408.5